syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 When a Destination is registered, Kratix will use the destination selectors to determine what should be immediately installed on the new Destination.
 When a Promise gets updated or upgraded, its Dependencies are seamlessly propagated across the fleet.
-If a Destination labels change, Kratix will automatically converge on the expected system state.
+If a Destination's labels change, Kratix will automatically converge on the expected system state.

 If you are curious to learn more about Kratix scheduling, check the [Multi-cluster Management](../main/reference/destinations/multidestination-management) docs.